dotlang/language/Enhancements.md

 ? - Like Smalltalk: Everything is an object, even int.
 But the class (or compiler) decides whether it wants to be on-stack or on-heap.
 Compiler can decide so if class's size is small.
 For stack allocated classes, they are passed by value not reference but all this is handled by compiler.

+? - For stack-allocated classes, `this` is the data itself, not a pointer reference. so they need to have only one member (int, float, ...).
+If they have more than one data member, then `this` will become a reference.
+But what if a class has 4 byte members.
+Its still smaller than `double` type.
+Can we allocate it on the stack and `this` then refer to members on the stack?

-? - If everything is consiclass and specific ones are allocated on the stack (handled by language or compiler), then we can define almost all operations as a method call. (`x+y` becomes, `x.add(y)` and ...).
+? - If everything is considered a class and specific ones are allocated on the stack (handled by language or compiler), then we can define almost all operations as a method call. (`x+y` becomes, `x.add(y)` and ...).
 And this will be provided for all class so language will have orthogonality.
 (Casting, toString, Math operations, ... can be defined for every class, also classes can have their own methods, e.g. Data.Format).

 ? - Why use two names for data types?
 If everyone knows double why use float64?

+? - No public fields?
+Then how a constructor is defined?
+How to organize fields and methods?
+What about the underscore rule for private data?

+? - Difference between instance and static method can be their parameters: if the first argument is of type of the class, then its instance else its static.
+But its better if static and non-static are not mixed.

+? - move template args from comment and use a keyword.

+? - Return `while` keyword.
+It only makes the language confusing to use `for` as a loop with condition.

+? - When we say constructor is a special method (1st exception), which has no return type (2nd exception) and can be called on a class without having an instance (3rd exception), and has a special call syntax (4th exception) it is not consistent with other OOP concepts.